PSD2

 This access will also be our fallback solution until we are exempted from having a fallback.

-Requirements for TPPs using Sparebanken Vest’s (SPVs) fallback mechanism
+Requirements for TPPs using Sparebanken Norge’s fallback mechanism

-For every HTTP request made to SPV, the following two request headers must be included:
+For every HTTP request made to Sparebanken Norge, the following two request headers must be included:

 SPV-PSD2-Fallback-TPP-Cert: Base64 encoded JWK Qseal certificate